augustss/verse-semantics/Book/docs/00_overview.md

 **Strong Static Typing with Inference**

 Verse features a powerful type system that catches errors at compile time while minimizing the need for type annotations through inference.
+See [Types](07_types.md) for complete details on the type system and subtyping.

 <!--verse
 M():={